 This is probably my greatest struggle.
 I am not a very social person.
 I am, with people I know.
 But I hate to talk online to strangers.

 But when you are blogging, it’s different.
 It is good to have a social media presence because it can help you increase your site visits.

 I have jumped from one social media automation tool to another, spent money, and ended up leaving the platform.
 One of these days, I’ll write about them one by one.

 Have you heard of the 80-20 rule in social media?
 Many social media “experts," say that it is always good to share 80% of other people’s content and just 20% of yours.

 But guess what?
-It could be because my boards were filled up with exciting stuff from different people and different websites.
+It was because my boards were filled up with exciting stuff from different people and different websites.
 It doesn’t necessarily mean I am growing my presence on Pinterest.
-It was also coincidentally the months when my Amazon affiliate sales drastically dropped.

 To fix this, I stopped the 80-20 rule.
-I started to look for board groups that allow contributors and began to schedule the automatic sharing of my articles there instead.
+I started to look for RELEVANT group boards that allow contributors and began to schedule the automatic sharing of my articles there instead.